PoTiwi/WebAssembler/README.md

 | 238 | .align | 239 | .word | 240 | .dword | 241 | .byte |
 | 242 | .space | 243 | .ascii | 244 | .asciz | | |

-Opcode 229 is a label marker used internally by the assembler and is never written to the output file.
+Opcode 229 is a label marker used internally by the assembler and never written to the output file.

 ---

 ## Bytecode Format

-`.wassm` files are plain text - one instruction per line.
-You can read them with any text editor.
+`.wassm` files are plain text — one instruction per line.
+You can open them in any text editor.

 **Header:**